AUKiselev/weddingInvite/README.md

-# priglashenie
+# Wedding invite

-This template should help get you started developing with Vue 3 in Vite.
+You can see it in http://mr-mrs-smith-wedding.ru

 ## Recommended IDE Setup